jesse-wei/COMP311-circuits/README.md

 I describe specific cases, such as a DeMUX with 1 select bit and a decoder with 2 select bits.
 It's easier to understand a specific case than the general case.
 You can easily generalize to $N$ bits yourself once you understand the specific case.

+I also recomend understanding the behavior of a circuit before looking at the truth table.
+This makes it easier to understand the truth table.

 ## Table of contents

 * [Adder-subtractor](#adder-subtractor-4-bit)